faranalytics/data_science_project/INTRODUCTION.md

 ## An Informal IMRaD-like Layout

-The Informal Layout isn't installable; however, its [IMRaD](https://en.wikipedia.org/wiki/IMRAD)-like naming convention makes its organization immediately recognizable to persons working in the science domains.
+The Informal Layout is an intuitive project layout and an introduction to the [IMRaD](https://en.wikipedia.org/wiki/IMRAD)-like layout for data science projects.
+It isn't installable; however, its [IMRaD](https://en.wikipedia.org/wiki/IMRAD)-like naming convention makes its organization immediately recognizable to persons working in the science domains.

 ### Features